 Medical cannabis has been legal in Canada for 16 years and the Prime Minister is striving to legalize it completely, marking the country’s progressive attitude toward the plant.
 If he succeeds, Canada is slated to become the first industrialized nation where cannabis is legal throughout.

 For now, production remains high.
 In fact, growers cultivate their plants in enormous warehouses, shipping it to customers using it for medicinal purposes.

-To generate capital, medical marijuana growers are even taking their businesses public on the Stock Exchange, making them not unlike any other business in the country.
+To generate capital, medical cannabis growers are even taking their businesses public on the Stock Exchange, making them not unlike any other business in the country.

 In Argentina, weed culture is a family affair.

-In April 2017, the country legalized medical marijuana, but you won’t have to shell out any hard-earned cash to receive the benefits.
+In April 2017, the country legalized medical cannabis, but you won’t have to shell out any hard-earned cash to receive the benefits.